portugueslab/stytra/docs/source/hardware_list.rst

 List of components
 ------------------
-Below you can find a list of all components required for building the two setups.
+Below we provide a list of all components required for building the two setups.
 Indicative prices in euros (Jul 2018) and links to supplier pages are provided as well.